Temporal Routing in Static Networks: The Schedule Completion Problem: Preliminaries

-Based on that, one can also solve other variants of this problem.
+We can also solve extended variants of the $\MaxFlow$ problem.
 The most relevant additions are \emph{lower bounds} and \emph{costs}.
-In a flow network with lower bounds, every edge $e$ does not just specify a capacity but instead a range $r(e) = (l, u)$ so that a feasible flow must satisfy $l \le f(e) \le u$.
-For directed networks, the problem of finding a flow adhering to lower bound can be reduced to the regular $\MaxFlow$ problem~\cite{ford1962flows}.
-For the second extension every edge $e$ has a cost $\mathrm{cost}(e) \in \R$ and the objective is to find a feasible flow with minimum cost.
+In a network with lower bounds, every edge $e$ does not just specify a capacity but instead a range $r(e) = (l, u)$ so that a feasible flow must satisfy $l \le f(e) \le u$.
+For directed networks, the problem of finding a flow adhering to lower bounds can be reduced to the regular $\MaxFlow$ problem~\cite{ford1962flows}.
+In a network with costs, we are given an additional function that assigns to every edge $e \in E(G)$ the value~$\mathrm{cost}(e) \in \R$ and the objective is to find a feasible flow $f$ that minimizes $\mathrm{cost}(f) = \sum_{e \in E(G)} f(e) \mathrm{cost}(e)$.
 Note that the empty flow has cost $0$, but might (a) not be feasible due to lower bounds and (b) not be optimal as costs can be negative.
-If the network contains cycles with an overall negative cost, a min-cost flow might not exist.
-However, all flow networks studied here are DAGs, so this is not a problem for us.
-It is possible to find a minimum-cost flow $f$ with a fixed value $\cardinality f = x$ in polynomial time~\cite{tardos1985strongly}.
+If the network contains cycles with an overall negative cost, a min-cost flow does not exist.
+In this work, all flow networks are DAGs and all costs are non-negative, so these problems do not affect us.
+It is possible to find a minimum-cost flow $f$ with a fixed value in polynomial time~\cite{tardos1985strongly}.